Search INDUSTRIAL LAB

 Special tests for special cases

-The Corrodkote Test deals with dirt that can deposit on surfaces and either influence them or cause corrosive damage.
-A dirt-imitating paste is applied, and the test samples are exposed to a condensation climate.
+The Corrodkote Test (ASTM B380) deals with dirt that can accumulate on surfaces and either affect them or cause corrosive damage.
+A dirt-imitating paste is applied, and the test specimens are stored in a condensation climate.

-Both tests come in different variations, depending on the part’s intended application in later life.
+Both tests come in different variations, depending on the part’s intended application in its later life.

 Image Corrodkote and Russian Mud